 Wearing proper protective gear such as a motorcycle helmet, jacket, pants, and gloves also can help prevent serious injuries if you’re involved in a crash.

 Contact a Motorcycle Accident Attorney to Learn More

 If you’ve been hurt or have lost a loved one in a motorcycle accident, our personal injury attorneys at Thomas, Conrad & Conrad Law Offices are here for you.
 With offices in Northampton, Lehigh, Berks, and Monroe counties, we offer free case evaluations to clients throughout eastern Pennsylvania.
 Our team is dedicated to helping injured victims recover the compensation they deserve.
-To schedule a free consultation, contact us online or call our Bethlehem office at 610-867-2900.
+To schedule a free consultation, contact us online or call our Bath office at 610-867-2900.